goto40/self-dsl/docs/xtext_project_setup.md

    "name=ID" means that the attribute "name" is parsed as "ID" (which in turn is - more or less - an alphanumerical word staring with no number)

-TODO Note: Use "Team -> Git -> Project for "Automatically ignore derived resources" to add an appropriate .gitignore file to your project (when using git).
+### Note on version control

+When using git or svn make sure not to commit any generated code (e.g. everything under src-gen and xtend-gen).
+Use, e.g., a .gitignore file like the following:

+    target
+    src-gen
+    xtend-gen
+    .settings
+    .metadata
+    bin
+    generated

-## ::namedref::{xtext_compile_and_run:Compile and Run the Project}
+## Step 3: ::namedref::{xtext_compile_and_run:Compile and Run the Project}

 Without modifing the grammar (or anything else), follow the steps in section "Generate Language Artifacts" in